russellsamora/scrollama/README.md

 `index`: The index of the step of all steps

+#### scrollama.resize()

+Tell scrollama to get latest dimensions the browser/DOM.
+It is best practice to throttle resize in your code, update the DOM elements, then call this function at the end.

+#### scrollama.enable()

+Tell scrollama to resume observing for trigger changes.
+Only necessary to call if you have previously disabled.

+#### scrollama.disable()

+Tell scrollama to stop observing for trigger changes.

 ### Examples

 *Note: most of these demos use D3 to keep the code concise, but this can be used with any library, or with no library at all.*